A second teenager is thought to have died after taking part in a viral TikTok craze known as the blackout challenge.

-Archie Battersbee was diagnosed as "brain-stem dead" by doctors at the Royal London Hospital in Whitechapel, east London, who recommended that Archie's life support be turned off and that he be taken off of a ventilator.
+Archie was diagnosed as "brain-stem dead" by doctors at the Royal London Hospital in Whitechapel, east London, who advised that his life support be turned off and that he be taken off of a ventilator.

-Ms Dance said she found Archie unconscious on 7 April with a ‘ligature’ around his head, and believes he was participating in an online challenge.
+His mum, Hollie Dance found Archie unconscious on 7 April at their home in Southend, Essex, with a ‘ligature’ around his head, and believes he was participating in an online challenge.

-It’s been speculated that thechallenge may have been the so-called ‘Blackout Challenge’.
+It’s been speculated that it may have been the so-called ‘blackout challenge’.